Probing QCD Phase Structure by Baryon Multiplicity Distribution: Moments as a function of and the QCD transition boundary

-The quantity $N_{\rm max}$ in Eq.(\ref{Eq:GrandCanonical}) is finite because of measurement statistics (simulation statistics and finite volume) in the experiments (lattice QCD).
-The finite nature of $N_{\rm max}$ puts an upper bound on the chemical potential for which the calculation is valid.
-To estimate the effect of finite $N_{\rm max}$, we test two cases: (1) the values of the final three $Z_n$ ($n=N_{\rm max}$-2,$N_{\rm max}$-1,$N_{\rm max}$) are increased by 15\% and (2) the final two $Z_n$ ($n=N_{\rm max}$-1,$N_{\rm max}$) are set to zero.
-As an example, we plot the number susceptibility $\lambda_2/N_{\rm max}$ in Fig.\ref{Fig:Sus-27} as a function of $\mu/T$ at $\sqrt{s}=27$ GeV for these two cases together with the one constructed from the full $Z_n$.
+The quantity $N_{\rm max}$ in Eq.(\ref{Eq:GrandCanonical}) is finite because of the measurement statistics (simulation statistics and finite volume) in the experiments (lattice QCD).
+The finite nature of $N_{\rm max}$ places an upper bound on the chemical potential for which the calculation is reliable.
+To estimate the effect of the finite $N_{\rm max}$, we test two cases: \begin{enumerate} \item the values of the final three $Z_n$ ($n=N_{\rm max}-2$,\,$N_{\rm max}-1$,\,$N_{\rm max}$) are increased by 15\% \item the final two $Z_n$ ($n=N_{\rm max}-1$,\, $N_{\rm max}$) are set to zero. \end{enumerate} As an example, we plot the number susceptibility $\lambda_2/N_{\rm max}$ in Fig.\ref{Fig:Sus-27} as a function of $\mu/T$ at $\srnn=27$ GeV for these two cases together with the one constructed from all the $Z_n$.

-Let us suppose that, as $\mu$ is increased, we encounter a phase transition or a cross-over transition, and cross it.
+Let us suppose that, as $\mu$ increases, we encounter a phase transition or a cross-over, and cross it.
 In this case, we would expect the structure of the moments to be rough in this area.
-At the peak position of the lower curve indicated by an arrow in Fig.\ref{Fig:Sus-27}, the center line continues to increase.
+At the peak position of the lower curve, indicated by an arrow in Fig.\ref{Fig:Sus-27}, the center line continues to increase.
 We write this value as $\bar{\mu}(T)$, and any transition may occur for $\mu \ge \bar{\mu}$.
 In other words, this position $\bar{\mu}$ is a candidate for the lower bound of the real susceptibility peak.
-We then check the behavior of $\lambda_3/\lambda_2$ and $\lambda_4/\lambda_2$; Although higher moments have large effects because of the finite $N_{\rm Max}$, they may work as a good tool to detect the transition region of the QCD phase diagram \cite{Friman2011}.
-The former ratio indicates no significant structure for $\mu \le \bar{\mu}$.
-Around the freeze-out points, $\lambda_4/\lambda_2 \sim 1$ (Poisson) and it decreases to the negative values as $\mu$ increases.
+We then investigate the behavior of $\lambda_3/\lambda_2$ and $\lambda_4/\lambda_2$.
+Although higher moments have large effects of the finite $N_{\rm max}$, they may be a good tool for detecting the transition region of the QCD phase diagram \cite{Friman2011}.
+The former ratio does not indicates a significant structure for $\mu \le \bar{\mu}$.
+Around the freeze-out points, $\lambda_4/\lambda_2 \sim 1$ (Poisson) and it becomes negative as $\mu$ increases.
 See Fig.\ref{Fig:Kurtosis19.6}.
-In Refs.\cite{GavaiGupta2010, Skokov2011,Stephanov:2011}, it is argued that the negative value of $\lambda_4/\lambda_2$ is a signal of reaching the phase transition.
-We take the points where the lower curve of $\lambda_4/\lambda_2$ becomes negative (indicated by an arrow in Fig.\ref{Fig:Kurtosis19.6}) as an another candidate of the lower bound $\bar{\mu}(T)$ and show them in Fig.\ref{Fig:PhaseTransitionBoundary}.
+In Refs.\cite{GavaiGupta2010, Skokov2011,Stephanov2011}, it is argued that a negative value of $\lambda_4/\lambda_2$ indicates that the phase transition has been reached.
+We give $\lambda_4/\lambda_2$ at $\sqrt{s_{NN}}=$ 11.5, 19.6, 27, 39, 62.4 and 200 GeV in the appendix.

+We take the points where the lower curve of $\lambda_4/\lambda_2$ becomes negative (indicated by an arrow in Fig.\ref{Fig:Kurtosis19.6}) as an another candidate for the lower bound $\bar{\mu}(T)$ and show them in Fig.\ref{Fig:PhaseBoundary}.